reuerendo/pocketbook-db-calibre.koplugin/README.md

 *The code was mostly written by Claude AI.
 A huge thanks to [Volodymyr Streltsov](https://github.com/VolodymyrStreltsov), who explained to me and Claude what bind and bind1 are.*

+## connect-to-calibre.app
+You can also try a [standalone app](https://github.com/reuerendo/connect-to-calibre.app) with similar functionality.
+It runs significantly faster thanks to metadata caching.